Consumer NZ: New Zealanders getting a raw deal when it comes to gift cards

 Consumer NZ contacted the company which agreed to provide Christine with a new gift card with the remaining balance.
 When presented with the new gift card, Christine said “you have made our day.
 We had all but given up hope of getting to the movies when I had no way of providing proof to them.”

-Support Consumer NZ’s campaign to Drop the Dates.
+Support Consumer NZ’s campaign to End unfair gift card expiry dates.
 In response to our campaign, 33 retailers have dropped or extended their expiry dates.